2-REC/unity-opencv-boilerplate/README.md

         byte[] rawImage;
         ```

+### Sample Unity Projects

-The provided Unity sample project in "unity-opencv" can be used as an example or starting base.<br>
+The provided Unity sample projects can be used as example or starting base.<br>

-It requires the OpenCV library as well as a generated UnityOpenCV library to be added to the Assets.<br>
+- "unity-opencv": Very basic project acquiring a video feed from the device's webcam and sending the image to OpenCV.<br>
+    It is a slightly modified version of Amin Ahmadi's project (see DISCLAIMER below).<br>

-The other Unity project in "unity-kinect-opencv" shows how to use OpenCV with the Kinect colour data.<br>
+- "unity-kinect-opencv": Shows how to use OpenCV with the Kinect RGB video feed.<br>
     It is based on the "Green Screen" sample from the [MS Kinect SDK](https://developer.microsoft.com/en-us/windows/kinect).<br>

+The projects require the OpenCV library as well as the generated C++ library to be added to the Assets in a "plugins" directory.<br>

 ## DISCLAIMER